Introduction and contents.

-Starting with the Heath itself and then north-east to Highgate and Waterlow Park and Highgate Cemetery.
+Round the compass dial you can then track north-east to Waterlow Park and Highgate Cemetery.
+Then, further to Highgate Woods.
 Then, stretching the definition of parkland a bit, including Caledonian Park and with a mention of Finsbury Park.
 This picks up the Parkland Walk which takes you back up to Highgate.

 Just southeast of Waterlow Park there is the Dartmouth Park reservoir which isn’t green on the map but actually has a small park around it and there is a amazing view across London from benches up beside the reservoir itself.

 And if you are more energetic you could get across to Clissold Park and Newington Cemetery.